unification-com/mainchain/docs/software/ledger.md

 2. Click the ![Web Wallet Show Details](../.vuepress/public/assets/img/web_wallet_staking_show_details_button.png) button next to the Validator you have delegated FUND to.
 This will display more information, and several options.
 3. Click the respective ![Web Wallet Show Details](../.vuepress/public/assets/img/web_wallet_staking_option_buttons.png) button to perform the selected transaction.

-For each action, you will be asked to enter the relevant information, and, as with Transfer and Staking, you will be prompted to confirm the transaction on your Ledger device before it is signed and broadcast to the network.
+For each action, you will be asked to enter the relevant information, and, as with Transfer and Staking, you will be prompted to confirm the transaction on your **Ledger device** before signing it on your device and broadcasting it to the network.
+As previously, you will also be given the option to reject the transaction on your **Ledger device**.

 ## Issues & Support